keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 {% include "./assets/flux/flux-kustomization.yaml" %}
 ```

-Now, commit and push the resources you created in the recent steps.
+Now, commit and push the resources you created in the previous steps.
 After pushing them, Flux picks up the configuration and
 deploys your application into the cluster.